This image is copyright free. It is a Public Domain work. You can download in a variety of sizes here on flickr.

 The stewards looked over my shoulder at my drawing and moved the man next to me to another row, murmuring, “more space”.
 My spell worked!!

 The flight was relatively empty, and so it could have just been fat bias – as a US 14/UK 18 I fully and completely occupy even larger European plane seats.
 My friend Suzanne said stewards are sensitive to people who are a panic risk.
 I think they saw something in my eyes or my drawings and felt it was best for me to have the row to myself.

 Gradually I calmed down and the feeling that my vagina was full of spiders receded.

 Do other people get that?
 Like a creepy echoey crawling awareness of the vulnerability of your genitals, when you’re triggered?
-I feel like if they do, this could be a popular garment.
-Until, inch by inch, we make a better world.
+I feel like if they do, this armored corset body could be a popular garment.
+Until the day comes when, inch by inch, we make a better world.

 *a corset body is the specific name for a true corset that includes a built-in crotch covering of the same sturdy materials.
 It’s a term used pretty much only in the serious corset community.
 What Americans call “teddies” or “bodysuits” are called just plain “bodies” in the UK/Europe, and “corset body” seems to be derivative of that.

 A good C-PTSD resource.

 RAINN’s resources for trauma survivors.